 Abstract Submission & Registration

 You are warmly welcomed to project your ground-breaking works through an enchanting speech at Global Experts Meet on Advanced Technologies in Diabetes Research and Therapy.
-We feel extremely thankful and honoured for your consent to be an active participant in our conference as a speaker.
+We feel extremely thankful and honored for your consent to be an active participant in our conference as a speaker.
 Submit your abstract online at Speaker abstract.
+Young Researcher Sessions are organized at the Diabetes Meet 2019, to provide a unique platform for Young Researchers / Investigators for presenting latest research projects with an in-depth analysis.
+Allied Academies cordially invites Young Researchers from Universities/Institutes/Industries to present a short oral presentation during the forum.
+These oral presentations should be of 10 minutes duration in related scientific track followed by 5 minutes question hour.
+Therefore, presenters are encouraged to give comprehensive and dynamic talks.
+Applications will be selected based on past research productivity and future promise.

 The Young Researchers Forum offers young researchers the possibility to meet and discuss research topics and methodologies, share and develop ideas, learn from each other and gain knowledge from senior researchers.